 Jump to:

-Dirty matcha is made of green tea powder, milk, sugar and coffee.
-Unlike a matcha latte, a dirty matcha latte includes coffee.
-However, the plain latte drink contains just green tea powder, milk, and sugar.
+Dirty matcha is made of green tea powder, milk, sugar, and coffee.
+Unlike a matcha latte, it includes coffee.

 Matcha

-For this fusion beverage, we recommend that you can use ceremonial-grade matcha powder.
-If you’re looking for a ceremonial powder brand - you should try Chamberlain matcha coffee.
-Alternatively, you can use culinary-grade green tea powder.
-However, it might yield a more bitter drink.
+For this fusion beverage, we recommend using ceremonial-grade matcha powder.
+You can also use culinary-grade green tea powder, but it might yield a more bitter drink.

 Coffee

 For the coffee, we recommend a ratio of 1 espresso shot to every 1 cup of milk.
-If you’re using instant coffee, then dissolve 2 teaspoons of instant coffee in 2 tablespoons of hot water for every 1 cup of milk.
+If you're using instant coffee, then dissolve 2 teaspoons of instant coffee in 2 tablespoons of hot water for every serving.

 Another tip is to include freshly made espresso from high-quality beans in the list of dirty matcha ingredients.
 While you can also use instant coffee in powder form, a fresh espresso shot will taste the best.
 The coffee should be piping hot to allow the green tea or milk to mix smoothly.